Home | What It Means to Plead Insanity to Criminal Charges

 21 July 2017 | Criminal Defense, Legal Blog,

-Before 1981, juries in criminal trials were tasked with determining whether a defendant was guilty, not guilty, or not responsible for reason of insanity.
+Before 1981, juries in criminal trials were tasked with determining whether a defendant was guilty, not guilty, or not responsible due to a reason of insanity.
 But in 1981, the Indiana legislature passed a new law that created a fourth option: guilty but mentally ill.
-Since then, jury verdicts of not responsible for reason of insanity have been rare.
+Since then, jury verdicts of not responsible for reasons of plead insanity have been rare.

 The traditional insanity defense still exists in Indiana.
 As such, it is possible to argue that, at the time of the crime’s commission, the defendant lacked the mental capacity to understand their actions and to form a criminal state of mind.
 In such cases, the appropriate result is an acquittal.
-But usually, whenever the defendant’s mental illness is at issue in the case, juries choose to enter a guilty but mentally ill verdict.
+However, if the defendant chooses to plead insanity, or if mental illness is at issue in the case, juries often opt to enter a guilty but mentally ill verdict instead

 The Indiana statute addressing the guilty but mentally ill defense is found at section 35-36-2-5 of the Indiana Code.
 The law’s goal is to provide treatment as opposed to punishment for offenders with mental illness – but the treatment takes the form of confinement within a psychiatric facility.
 In other words, the defense doesn’t affect your guilt, but only the form of your punishment.